DevExpress/devextreme-demos/JSDemos/Demos/Charts/SimpleBullets/description.md

 ## Configure the Bullet Bar

 Specify the [value](/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#value) property to set the length of the bullet bar.
-The value should lay between [startScaleValue](/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#startScaleValue) and [endScaleValue](/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#endScaleValue).
+The value should be between the [startScaleValue](/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#startScaleValue) and [endScaleValue](/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#endScaleValue).
 If you do not specify the scale range, the **startScaleValue** is 0 and the **endScaleValue** is calculated automatically based on measure and target values.

 When you arrange several bullets in a column, set the same scale range for them so that their bullet bars can be compared visually.